Ludo-Systems/GameplayFramework/README.md

     3. PrimaryAssetType: PlayerPawnData, AssetBaseClass: DaPlayerPawnData, directory where these data assets can be found.
 Set rules to always cook.
 11. Developer tab can change SaveGame name.

+## Building the Plugin

+After adding the plugin to your Unreal Engine 5.5 project:

+1. Run Unreal's **GenerateProjectFiles** script for your project so the module is detected by your IDE.
+2. Open the generated project files (for example the `.sln` on Windows) and build the project.
+The GameplayFramework module will compile with the rest of your project.

+The repository does not contain automated tests.

 ## Configuration

 There are lots of ways to configure the project.
 UI, AI, Camera modes, various gameplay abilities, effects, etc.